MikiraSora/SimpleTypedLocalizer/README.md

-A simple localization library based on SourceGenerator like resX
+A simple localization library based on SourceGenerator like resX, I designed it and used it for my own AvaloniaBrowser project.

 Features:
 * support AOT and no reflection need